Toloka/podvodka/data/README.md

 ## Labeling

 We label the collected prompts using GPT-3 via OpenAI API with the `gpt3_prompts_labeling.py` script.
-This script generates image descriptions based on the prompts provided in the `cleaned_prompts.tsv` file.
+This script generates image descriptions based on the prompts provided in the `cleaned_discord_prompts.tsv` file.
 The generated descriptions are saved to a CSV file.

 The script logs all API usage information to the ```api_requests.log``` file, including the labeled Discord prompts.
 If the script encounters any errors during execution, you can restart it and it will skip any previously labeled strings to avoid incurring additional costs.